wso2/docs-is/en/identity-server/next/docs/guides/organization-management/manage-organizations.md

 For example, you can add information about the organization's location, country, number of employees, etc.

-To add additional information about your organizations:
+To add additional attributes of your organization:

 1. Login to the organization (root) and go to **Organizations**.
 2. Select the organization to which you wish to add additional attributes.